Access at Malvern Theatres

 Accessible toilets are located near the stalls bar (Lower ground floor), cinema stalls (Ground floor), box office (Ground floor) and the entrance to the Festival circle (First floor).

 All three auditoria include wheelchair spaces and companion seats in prime locations.
 These seats can be taken out for those who wish to stay in their wheelchair or left in for anyone that requires step-free, easy accessible seating.
 There are 6 removable seats in the Festival stalls, 2 in the Festival circle, 5 in the Forum stalls and 3 in the cinema stalls.
-The seats/spaces can only be booked in person at the box office or over the phone.
 Patrons transferring into a seat will be asked to leave their wheelchair in the corridor, so as not to block any aisles.

 Half-price carer tickets

-For patrons who are unable to attend a performance alone, these tickets can be booked in person at the box office or over the telephone.
+For patrons who are unable to attend a performance alone, these tickets can be booked in person at the box office, online or over the telephone.

 Festival Theatre stalls – All seating is step-free when accessed through Door 1.